rpatel26/Hopfiled_Game/README.md

 			List specifying visiting order of each node
 ```

 By default, the pattern engine contains 3 rows and 3 columns with lexicographical ordering.
+To run the program with default setting, use `python ./testHopfield.py`.

+To run the program with 4 rows and 5, use `python ./testHopfield.py -r 4 -c 5`

 ## Future Imporovements
 * Add additional features to GUI